apaz-cli/apaz-cli.github.io/blog/Grifters.md

 needed most.
 This pushes people out onto the street, leading many kill themselves rather than go homeless.
 I feel as though life, liberty, and the pursuit of happiness are not being maximized here.
 Therefore, these laws are bad.
 It's a shame that nobody in a position to actually change things wants to bring down the cost of living.
+I'm left wondering why we put up with this.

 Nowadays, it feels like everyone is conspiring to juice each other for dollars.
 Capitalism has to pick winners and losers, and nobody wants to lose.
 It's no wonder why